Azarele/Goalify/README.md

 ## Features

-- 🤖 AI-powered coaching conversations
+- 🤖 AI-powered coaching conversations with structured GROW methodology
-- 🎯 Goal setting and tracking
+- 🎯 Smart goal creation and tracking with XP rewards
-- 📊 Progress dashboard with XP and levels
+- 📊 Progress dashboard with levels, streaks, and achievements
-- 🔥 Daily streak tracking
+- 🔥 Daily streak tracking to maintain momentum
-- 🎤 Voice input and output (optional)
+- 🎤 Voice input and output (optional with ElevenLabs)
-- 📱 Responsive design for all devices
+- 📱 Responsive design optimized for all devices
+- 💾 Robust local storage fallback for offline functionality
+- ⚡ Real-time goal completion with AI verification

 ## Environment Variables